3scale-labs/3scale_ws_api_for_nodejs/README.md

   }
 });

-/*
-When connecting to an on-premise instance of the 3scale platform, create a Client with a given host, port and set as true the service_token, instead of using the provider_key that is being deprecated:
+/* If you don't use service_token in the method, you'll be expected to specify a provider_key parameter in the Client instance, which is deprecated in favor of using service_token in the method.

-client = new Client({service_token: true, host: "backend.example.com", port: 80});
+Create a Client with a given host and port: client = new Client("your provider key",{host: "backend.example.com", port: 80});

+or

+Create a Client with default host and port.
+This will comunicate with the 3scale platform SaaS default server: client = new Client("your provider key");

-client.authorize({"service_token": "your service token", "service_id": "your service id", "app_id": "your application id", "app_key": "your application key" }, function(response){
+client.authorize({service_id: "your service id", app_id: "your application id", app_key: "your application key" }, function(response){
   if (response.is_success()) {
-    var trans = [{ "service_token": "your service token", "app_id": "your application id", "usage": { "hits": 3 } }];
+    var trans = [{ app_id: "your application id", usage: { "hits": 3 } }];
     client.report("your service id", trans, function (response) {
       console.log(response);
     });